a-rich/DJ-Tools/src/djtools/utils/README.md

 The `utils` package contains modules:
 * `generate_genre_playlists`: constructs genre playlists using genre tags in a Collection and a defined playlist structure in `generate_genre_playlists.json`
 * `get_genres`: analyzes genre tags directly from local MP3 files
-* `randomize_tracks`: writes sequential numbers to ID3 tags of shuffled tracks in playlists to emulate playlist shuffling
+* `randomize_tracks`: writes sequential numbers to Rekordbox tags of shuffled tracks in playlists to emulate playlist shuffling
 * `youtube_dl`: downloads files from a URL to `DJ Music` -> `New Music`
 * `helpers`: helper functions for top-level operations (`upload_log`)